alertflex/cnode/README.md

 # Alertflex central node

 **Cnode** is a part of the Alertflex project.
+Cnode setup includes controller, management console, ActiveMQ and MISP docker container.
 For more information, please see the [Alertflex project presentation](https://github.com/olegzhr/cnode/blob/master/doc/alertflex.pdf)

 ## Installation